-The annual allowance for 2024/25 is £60,000, but you can also use surplus allowance from the previous three tax years (see tip 21).
-To avoid an annual allowance tax charge, the pension contributions made by yourself, plus those made by your employer on your behalf, must be covered by your available annual allowance.
-Beware that your annual allowance may be restricted to a maximum of £10,000 if your total income plus pension contributions for the year exceeds £260,000, and your net income exceeds £200.000.
+The annual allowance for 2025/26 is £60,000, but you can also use surplus allowance from the previous three tax years (see the following tip).
+To avoid an annual allowance tax charge, the pension contributions you make yourself, plus those made by your employer on your behalf, must be covered by your available annual allowance.
+Beware that your annual allowance may be restricted to a maximum of £10,000 if your total income plus pension contributions for the year exceed £260,000, and your net income exceeds £200,000.
 Your annual allowance is also restricted if you have already drawn more than the tax-free amount from a money purchase pension scheme.
 Always take professional financial advice before making a significant investment.